gary-dalton/public-documents/content/en/blog/thoughts/privacy-data/index.md

 {{< alert color="success" title="Secrecy and privacy corrupt data and cause harm" >}}We intentionally corrupt data to protect privacy and allow for secrets.
 We should try to minimize these corruptions.{{< /alert >}}

+## The dark side of secrecy

+### In government

+The following from Schoenfeld very eloquently states my general thoughts on secrecy in government.

+> "A basic principle of our political order, enshrined in the First Amendment guarantee of freedom of speech and of the press, is that openness is an essential prerequisite of self-governance.
+Indeed, at the very core of our democratic experiment lies the question of transparency.
+Secrecy was one of the cornerstones of monarchy, a building block of an unaccountable political system constructed in no small part on what King James the First had called the “mysteries of state.”
+Secrecy was not merely functional, a requirement of an effective monarchy, but intrinsic to the mental scaffolding of autocratic rule.
+>
+> Standing in diametrical opposition to that mental scaffolding was an elementary proposition of democratic theory: Legitimate power could rest only on the informed consent of the governed.
+Along with individuals at liberty to give or to withhold approval to their government, informed consent requires, above all else, information, freely available and freely exchanged.
+Official secrecy is anathema to this conception.
+No one has put this proposition more forcefully than James Madison, who tells us that “A popular government, without popular information, or the means of acquiring it, is but a Prologue to a Farce or a Tragedy, or, perhaps both.
+Knowledge will forever govern ignorance:
+And a people who mean to be their own Governors must arm themselves with the power which knowledge gives.” "

+There are situations when secrecy is needed, most notably in cases of national security.
+Secrecy should be the exception and not the rule.
+It should require a clear statement of why something should be secret and then it should be made public as soon as the requirement for secrecy has passed.

+Secrecy hides the decision-making process and consolidates power to those holding the secrets.
+It keeps the people uninformed, limits participation, and allows for corruption to take root and grow unchecked.
+We must, in order to remain in a free and functioning democracy, vigilantly limit secrecy in government at all times.

+Governments have a preference for secrecy and the ability to act without the people's oversight.
+Thus secrecy is a slowly encroaching action of government and must be constantly guarded against.
+Yes, it is increasing now as Aftergood's article from March 2020 states, *"The Department of Defense is quietly asking Congress to rescind the requirement to produce an unclassified version of the Future Years Defense Program (FYDP) database."*

+Limiting secrecy applies not only to the government but also the great influencers of government and to the tools used by governments.
+For influencers of government, I include things like: lobbyists, donations, political action committees, and those groups or individuals that gain influence using money or shared secrets.
+Finally, increasing citizen participation in local governance is an excellent way to both keep aware of encroaching secrecy and to also reduce it.
+See more at [Global Answers for Local Problems, Lessons from Civically Engaged Cities](https://www.newamerica.org/political-reform/reports/global-answers-local-problems-lessons-civically-engaged-cities/).

+### In the business world

+Honestly, this section needs more thought and development but here goes.
+Some ideas may be rather controversial because they feed into other not-fully developed thoughts I have on taxation policies.
+Another article in the future might address that issue but that is not as much in my core competencies as data is.

+There are different types of businesses ranging from sole proprietorships to publicly traded corporations and the rules applying to them often differ greatly.
+I will limit discussion here to publicly traded corporations.
+Generally, there is already a lot of transparency in these business due to the required reportings to shareholders and government but businesses can be complex which gives opportunity for secrecy.
+Even with that transparency, there still exist many areas for improvement.
+The areas for improvement mainly cover influencing actions toward government and collection and handling of individual's data.

+Lobbying should be fully disclosed.
+Sometimes, a business participates in lobbying to push forward legislation in an area where the business is an acknowledged expert.
+This is reasonable but their participation should be checked by participation for citizens or groups which might oppose the legislation.
+Lobbying that is of a political nature only should be prohibited.
+There are gray areas between purely expert and purely political and this is why their lobbying activities should be fully disclosed and scrutinized.

+Charitable activities should be curtailed entirely as these are typically either marketing or lobbying activities in disguise.
+If executives of a business wish to be charitable, they should use their own funds to purchase the services of the business for donation and not impose their charitable preferences on their diverse shareholders.

+Let's now discuss the handling of individuals data.
+For some businesses, this is just a byproduct of interacting with customers but for others, this data is their lifeblood source of revenue.
+A company earning revenue based upon their database of individual users is not really paying for their access to raw material.
+They are also building barriers to entry to other companies based not upon their prowess or technical advantage but upon their access to the raw material.

+The raw material is individual person's data, often data a person would consider private.
+The business considers this data as their property with the rights to sell, use, or keep it secret within lawful limits.

+{{< alert color="success" title="Unchecked secrecy corrupts" >}}Clearly, the founders of the United States knew secrecy in government was dangerous.
+We now also see that secrecy in business allows for hidden influence and the co-opting of the people's privacy and power.{{< /alert >}}

 ## Privacy's offsetting benefits